FalkorDB/GraphRAG-SDK-v2/README.md

 percent = 0.1  # This represents 10%.
 You can adjust this value (e.g., 0.2 for 20%).

 boundaries = """
-    Extract only the most information about ---------.
+    Extract only the most relevant information about UFC fighters, fights, and events.
-    Do not create entities for what can be expressed as attributes.
+    Avoid creating entities for details that can be expressed as attributes.
 """

-# Define the model.
+# Define the model to be used for the ontology
 model = OpenAiGenerativeModel(model_name="gpt-4o")

 # Randomly select a percentage of files from sources.